marvinstruckmeyer/MCSS_Master_Thesis/README.md

 ```

 ## Notes for replication
-This repository contains many files fromiterative research process.
+This repository contains many files from continuous research.
+Some files are redundant.
 For replication, focus on these key files in order:
 Full pipeline:

 1. Data collection